-In the early days of the Achaemenid empire, the kings came to realise that, if they were to be able to administer the vast mass of land and the multicultural people who inhabited it, they had to create an organizational system that would enable administration without causing any rebellion or disorder and, more importantly, ensure the timely and fair payment of tribute to the court.
+In the early days of the Achaemenid Empire (c.
+550-330 BCE), the kings came to realise that, if they were to be able to administer the vast mass of land and the multicultural people who inhabited it, they had to create an organizational system that would enable administration without causing any rebellion or disorder and, more importantly, ensure the timely and fair payment of tribute to the court.

-Under the reign of Cyrus and Cambyses, the conquered areas of Elam, Media, Lydia, Babylonia, Egypt, and several eastern Iranian tribes were more or less in a form of a loose federation of autonomous entities.
+Under the reign of Cyrus the Great (r. c.
+550-530 BCE) and Cambyses II (r.
+530-522 BCE), the conquered areas of Elam, Media, Lydia, Babylonia, Egypt, and several eastern Iranian tribes were more or less in a form of a loose federation of autonomous entities.
 When it came to tribute, they were subjected to irregular taxation if any at all.
-The king relied heavily on the non-Persian officials present in the already established form for governments in these “subject states”.
-These forms for organization, or lack of it, led to clashes between the Iranian noblemen and also to “nationalism” in the conquered areas, which finally resulted in chaos and rebellion after Cambyses’ death.
+The king relied heavily on the non-Persian officials present in the already established form for governments in these subject states.
+These forms for organization, or lack of it, led to clashes between the Iranian noblemen and also to “nationalism” in the conquered areas, which finally resulted in chaos and rebellion after Cambyses' death.

 Darius Organises His Empire